open-make/airtrack-doc-website/precut.md

 ###Pieces out of  2000mm aluminium strut profile #2

-- Cut three pieces with a length of 286 mm and  two pieces with a length of 350 mm out of one aluminium strut profile.
+- Cut three pieces with a length of 286 mm,  two pieces with a length of 350 mm out of one aluminium strut profile and one 326 mm piece.

 - The 350mm long aluminium strut profiles are for the reward system.
 You can use longer ones therefore but shorter ones are not recommended.

-- You have now three [aluminium strut profiles (length: 286mm)]{output, Qty: 3} and two [aluminium strut profiles (length: 350mm)]{output, Qty: 2}.
+- You have now three [aluminium strut profiles (length: 286mm)]{output, Qty: 3}, [aluminium strut profiles (length: 326mm)]{output, Qty: 1} and two [aluminium strut profiles (length: 350mm)]{output, Qty: 2}.